 Scilla (Chionodoxa) National Plant Collection

-Tinnisburn Plants has been home to the National Plant Collection of Scilla (Chionodoxa) since 2021.
+Tinnisburn Plants has been home to a National Plant Collection of Scilla (Chionodoxa) since 2021.

 Scilla sect.
-Chionodoxa is native to the eastern Mediterranean, where it grows in high alpine areas.
-The plants are common in Cyprus, Crete and Turkey.
+Chionodoxa is native to the eastern Mediterranean, particularly Cyprus, Crete and Turkey where it grows in high alpine areas.
+The flowers emerge in early spring, usually as the snow cover melts away giving these beautiful plants their common name of 'glory-of-the-snow'

 Diversity of species is as vital in the plant world as it is in the animal kingdom.
 To help preserve this, the charity Plant Heritage works to ensure the genetic heritage in our gardens is maintained.